-Note from the editor of this site: In the United States, there are over 700 colleges with less than 3K (3000) students.
+Note from the editor of this site: In the United States, there are over 1100 colleges with less than 10,000 students.
 Many of these colleges are totally overlooked in the college search process.
 This website is devoted to these wonderful small colleges that totally transform the lives of their graduates.
 I recently retired from 42 years in the College Admission profession.
 All 42 years were at small, private, colleges.
 I am now retired and doing a lot of research and writing.
 I also do a lot of volunteer work helping students and parents develop lists of small colleges to check out.

 How to use the blog section: This is a different "kind" of blog.
-It is meant to be "scrolled through" (using the left and right arrows) to learn about some of the unique programs, majors, and organizations you can find at small colleges.
+It is meant to be "scrolled through" to learn about some of the unique programs, majors, and organizations you can find at small colleges.
 I will be adding more and more every day (including some "guest" contributions).
-There are a LOT of entries, so if you are looking for a particular one...check out the INDEX section below the blog.
+There are a LOT of entries (over 400), so if you are looking for something particular, just drop me a quick email.

 V. Peter Pitts, M.A.